suitenumerique/messages/README.md

 ```
 # First, make sure services are running
-make run
+make start

-# Send a test message to the MTA-out, which will then relay it to mailcatcher.
-Read it on http://localhost:1081/
-swaks -tls --to=test@example.com --server 127.0.0.1:8587 --auth-user testuser --auth-password=testpass

 # Send a test message to the MTA-in, which will relay it to the Django MDA.
-# The domain must be MESSAGES_TESTDOMAIN if you want the mailbox created automatically.
+# The domain must be MESSAGES_TESTDOMAIN (default is example.local) if you want the mailbox created automatically.
-# You can then read it on the frontend on http://localhost:3000/ (login as user1/user1) and reply to it there.
+# You can then read it on the frontend at http://localhost:8900/ (login as user1/user1) and reply to it there.
-# The replies will then be sent through the MTA-out to the mailcatcher on http://localhost:1081/
+# The replies will then be sent through the MTA-out to the mailcatcher on http://localhost:8904/
-swaks --to=user1@example.local --server 127.0.0.1:8025
+swaks --to=user1@example.local --server localhost:8910

+# Send a message manually to the MTA-out, which will then relay it to mailcatcher on http://localhost:8904/
+swaks -tls --to=test@example.external --server localhost:8911 --auth-user user --auth-password=pass

 ```

+> ⚠️ Most residential ISPs block the outgoing port 25, so you might not be able to send emails to outside
+> servers from your localhost.
+This is why the mailcatcher is so useful locally.

 ## Feedback 🙋‍♂️🙋‍♀️